js-series/web_play/README.md

 Using your knowledge of apis, events and objects try the following in JS Bin or Codepen.

-* Add a form to your site with an id of `searTitle` for the  input field
+* Add a form to your site with an id of `searchTitle` for the  input field

   ```html
   <input id="searchTitle" type="text">